GuilhermeAlbert/contacts/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

-A simple SaaS contact manager.
+Contacts by Trebla Labs is a a simple SaaS contact manager.
+Check it out about some features:

-The platform must be able to register and login users.
+- The platform must be able to register and login users.

-Each member can add multiple contacts.
+- Each member can add multiple contacts.

-Each contact will have:
+- Each contact will have:

--   first name,
+- First name
--   email,
+- Email
--   phone.
+- Phone

-All contacts data will be synced to https://www.klaviyo.com/ (You will need to register for a free account to get your API info).
+- All contacts data will be synced to https://www.klaviyo.com/ (You will need to register for a free account to get your API info).

-The purpose of this test is to assess your knowledge and experience with Laravel.
-(Layout, CSS, JS will not be judged as long as all elements are secure and functional.)

-Requirements:

 -   When a contact is added or updated in Laravel, sync the contact information to Klaviyo.

 -   Add a button in Laravel app that will track in Klavio that the button was clicked and the time it was clicked.
-This button with have no other purpose.

 -   Add option in Laravel to mass import CSV of contacts to system.